 Read our detailed guide on filling and filing of Form 26QB here.

-Form 26AS – It takes 7-15 days from TDS filing, for the tax credit to have appeared in Form 26AS of seller.
+Form 26AS – It takes 7-15 days from TDS filing, for the tax credit to have appeared in Form 26AS of the seller.

 Deductor shall issue Form 16B to the payee within 15 days from the due date for furnishing Form 26QB and Form 16B can be generated and downloaded from TRACES – TDS Reconciliation and Analysis and Correction Enabling System.
-For eg: Using the same example as above w.r.t due date for Form 26QB, Form 16B shall be issued on 14th June.
+For example, Using the same example as above w.r.t due date for Form 26QB, Form 16B shall be issued on 14th June.

 Once the challan is printed, the tax amount is deposited as a cheque or demand draft.
 When the taxpayer opts to pay at a bank, he/she will be redirected to the bank’s official payment page.
 Once the amount is paid, a challan counterfoil with CIN, payment details, bank’s name, etc. is displayed.
 This counterfoil acts as proof of payment.
 After this, taxpayers can proceed to the TRACES portal after 5 days and download Form 16B.